Docs

 </dependency>

 This starter automatically configures jOOQ to use the primary data source of your application.
 It also configures jOOQ to work with the Spring transaction manager.
-This means that you can control database transactions in the same way regardless of whether you are using jOOQ or JPA.
+This means that you can control database transactions in the same way regardless of whether you’re using jOOQ or JPA.
+For more information about managing transactions in Vaadin applications, see the Transactions documentation page.

-If you are using a multi-module project, you need to configure the plugin in the module that contains the Flyway migrations.
+If you’re using a multi-module project, you need to configure the plugin in the module that contains the Flyway migrations.
 Add the dependency to the module that contains your repositories.

 Entities

-jOOQ deals with database tables, and so has no concept of entities.
+jOOQ deals with database tables; it has no concept of entities.
 This means that you get to decide how you implement your entities.
-The entire Java toolbox is at your disposal: you can use records, sealed classes, mutable Java beans, final fields, initializing constructors, and so on.
-When using jOOQ, it is impossible to recommend a single Vaadin Way of designing entities, because it depends on so many things.
+The entire Java toolbox is available: you can use records, sealed classes, mutable Java beans, final fields, initializing constructors, and so on.
+When using jOOQ, it’s impossible to recommend a single Vaadin Way of designing entities, because it depends on so many things.

 Regardless of how you design your entities, you need a way of mapping them to your database tables.
-If your entities are small, manually copying data between database records and entities is not a big deal.
+If your entities are small, manually copying data between database records and entities isn’t a problem.

-If you are going to build your repositories with jOOQ, you should familiarize yourself with POJO:s and RecordMapper.
-This allows you to design your entities so that they are easier to use with jOOQ.
+If you’re going to build your repositories with jOOQ, you should familiarize yourself with POJO:s and RecordMapper.
+This allows you to design your entities so that they’re easier to use with jOOQ.

 Generated Plain Old Java Objects

-If you are only interested in working directly with the database tables, you don’t have to write separate entities.
+If you’re only interested in working directly with the database tables, you don’t have to write separate entities.
 Instead, you can configure the jOOQ code generator to generate POJO:s for you.
 That means that every table and view in your database gets a POJO with the corresponding fields.

 You can generate mutable POJO:s, immutable POJO:s, Java records, interfaces, and even JPA annotated entity classes.
 These POJO:s are easy to fetch and store with jOOQ.
 You can also use them across your Vaadin application, even in the presentation layer.